L1 Visa: Requirements, Processing, and L1 Visa to Green Card

 L1 Visa Application Process

 Fortunately, the L1 visa application process is much simpler than other types of visas.
-There are three main steps within this process.
+There are three main steps in this process.

 1. Form DS-160: Nonimmigrant Visa Application